Turning Tabular Foundation Models into Graph Foundation Models: Limitations and future work

-\paragraph{Limitations and future work} Our proposed model, G2T-FM, currently serves as a proof of concept and has several noteworthy limitations that suggest future research directions.
+Despite its strong performance, the proposed G2T-FM framework is only a first step towards utilizing models and ideas from the tabular domain for developing truly generalizable GFMs.
+Hence, our work has several noteworthy limitations that suggest future research directions.

 First, the present version of G2T-FM uses only basic methods for processing graph structures.
-We plan to bring more graph-specific components into the framework, such as more complex aggregation mechanisms (including learnable and multi-hop aggregations) and cross-graph pretraining.
+Future research can bring more graph-specific components into the framework, such as more complex aggregation mechanisms (including learnable and multi-hop aggregations) and cross-graph pretraining.
 We believe these extensions could enable the model to better capture graph-specific information and transfer knowledge across different graphs.
+We also note that our preliminary experiments with multi-hop NFA did not provide consistent improvements.

-Second, because G2T-FM is based on TabPFNv2, it inherits several restrictions from this model.
-In particular, G2T-FM cannot handle classification datasets with more than 10 classes, and its training set size is limited to at most 10{,}000 samples.
+Second, G2T-FM inherits several restrictions from its TFM backbone.
+In particular, when endowed with TabPFNv2, G2T-FM cannot handle classification datasets with more than 10 classes, and its training set size is limited to at most 10{,}000 samples.
 These limitations currently make it difficult to apply G2T-FM to large-scale datasets.
-As part of future work, we plan to experiment with other tabular foundation models within the G2T-FM framework to explore their potential benefits and limitations.
+However, future research on tabular foundation models can alleviate these limitations and new TFMs can be directly used within the G2T-FM framework.

+Finally, the scope of our work is limited to node-level prediction tasks.
+Potentially, G2T-FM can be applied to link-level tasks, but its performance on such problems requires further analysis.
+Regarding graph-level tasks, adapting G2T-FM is less straightforward.

-\section{Implementation Details}
+\section{Implementation details}

-In this section, we describe our main implementation choices.
-Additional information and the full code are available in our repository: \url{https://github.com/yandex-research/G2T-FM}.
+In this section, we describe additional implementation details.
+Further information and the full code are available in our repository: \url{https://github.com/yandex-research/g2t-fm}.